JakubCharkiewicz/caesar-cipher-aka-new-enigma/README.md

 ## Usage

-To use the script, define your text and the shift amount, then call the `encrypt` function:
+To use the script, define your text and the shift amount.

 ```python
 # Example usage